esgaelramos/grimorios/README.md

 ### Business Logic Layer
 Manage the business logic of the application, and the validation of input and output data.
-Here, the ORM models are defined.
+Here, the services are defined.
-+ `src/models/` | Contains the ORM models, represent the database relations.
++ `src/services/` | Define the services for the business logic.
 + `src/schemas/`| Define the schemas for validate the input and output data.

 ### Data Access Layer
 Manage the database connections and transactions.
 Here, the configuration and sessions are defined.
 Following the ACID properties.
++ `src/models/` | Contains the ORM models, represent the database relations.
 + `src/core/database.py` | Gest the database connection and sessions.

 ### Others Inside Features